-Please be sure to practice the appropriate 2-meter physical distancing guideline whenever in a public setting and to adhere to the Provincial Orders of having groups of no more than 5 people.
+Please be sure to practice the appropriate 2-meter physical distancing guideline whenever in a public setting and to adhere to the Provincial Orders.

 The Beaver Valley Arena offers an ice surface that is 195' long x 90' wide and operates from mid September to late March each year.